couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-release-notes.markdown

 * <a href="http://www.couchbase.com/issues/browse/NCBC-325">NCBC-325: MemcachedClient.ExecuteGet(IEnumerable<string> keys) is not returning any error code on connection error </a>

-    Method MemcachedClient.ExecuteGet(IEnumerable<string> keys) of .NET SDK is returning empty dictionary when none of specified keys were found.
-And the same result is returned on connection error.
+    Method MemcachedClient.ExecuteGet(IEnumerable<string> keys) of .NET SDK retunrs an empty dictionary when none of the specified keys were found.
+The same result is returned on connection error.
 So it is not possible to distinguish between these two cases and it's not possible to find what went wrong.
 * <a href="http://www.couchbase.com/issues/browse/NCBC-333">NCBC-333: reference cleanup when SocketPool is Disposed</a>

-    If the client is terminated without calling dispose, a NullReferenceException for the SocketPool class may be thrown.
+    If the client is terminated without calling dispose, a NullReferenceException for the SocketPool class might be thrown.
 This ensures that the reference is not null before dereferencing it.

 * <a href="http://www.couchbase.com/issues/browse/NCBC-331">NCBC-331: Change queueTimeout default from 100ms to 2500ms</a>

-    The default value for queueTimeout is currently 100ms, which is extremely low and will unnecessarily cause queue timeout exceptions.
+    The default value for queueTimeout is currently 100 ms, which is extremely low and will unnecessarily cause queue time-out exceptions.
 This will increase the queueTimeout to 2.5 seconds, which is still a relatively low amount.
-Note that this only affects threads waiting on the SocketPool for a socket, not the actual time it takes to execute and operation.
+Note that this only affects threads waiting on the SocketPool for a socket, not the actual time it takes to execute an operation.

 * <a href="http://www.couchbase.com/issues/browse/NCBC-329">NCBC-329: Ensure IOperationResult returns StatusCode on failure.</a>